N. Richard Nash: Career

 Nash's novel Cry Macho was published in June 1975 by Delacorte Press.
 Over the decades, there have multiple attempts to produce a movie of Cry Macho, including a feature starring Roy Scheider, which began initial production in Mexico in 1991, and one from Arnold Schwarzenegger, who originally planned to return to acting in 2011, after his time as Governor of California, with a film based on the Cry Macho novel that was eventually cancelled.
 The latest, and only successful, attempt to bring the story into the big screen, was announced in October 2020.
-The film, which was directed and produced by Clint Eastwood, is set to be released in 2021 by Warner Bros.
+The film, which was directed and produced by Clint Eastwood, was released in 2021 by Warner Bros.
 Pictures and HBO Max.

 After selling Cry Macho, Nash began to write what he called "real novels" and discover that writing a novel was more flexible than writing a play and received much less criticism than writing a play.
 Nash wrote a number of screenplays, novels and more plays, including the screenplays for the 1947 Ann Sheridan film noir vehicle, Nora Prentiss, The Sainted Sisters (1948), Dear Wife (1949), Mara Maru (1952), Helen of Troy (1956), Porgy and Bess (1959), and later One Summer Love (1976) and Between the Darkness and the Dawn (1985).
 Other Broadway shows include Girls of Summer (1956), Handful of Fire (1958), Wildcat (1960, starring Lucille Ball), 110 in the Shade (1963; revived in 2007), The Happy Time (1968, nominated for the Tony Award for Best Musical), and Saravá (1979).
 Nash's novels include East Wind, Rain, Radiance, The Last Magic, and an unpublished novel, The Wildwood.
 Under the pseudonym of John Roc, he wrote a play, Fire!, and a novel, Winter Blood.